-- Through a hashtag campaign in which you encourage users to include a specific hashtag in their posts
+- A hashtag campaign in which you encourage users to include a specific hashtag in their posts.

-- By manually searching images related to your industry
+- Manually searching images related to your industry

-- By manually searching images related to your brand/business
+- Manually searching images related to your brand/business

-- By monitoring your notifications to see when users share posts that tag or mention your brand/business
+- Monitoring your notifications to see when users share posts that tag or mention your brand/business

 Curating and sharing user-generated content lets your followers know that you like to interact with their content and aren’t simply a robotic presence on social media